Skip to main content

 After your interview, we’ll let you know via email whether or not you’re secured a spot on an upcoming HMI trip.
 If you’re secured a spot, you’ll be asked to register for the trip and submit your payment.

-If we are not accepted, can we apply again?
+If we're not accepted, can we apply again?

 Will Honeymoon Israel fill more than one trip with applicants from the same application cycle?